+Today, I'm adding a memo to that entry by reminding you that April is also National Poetry Month.
 In honor of this fact, I've put an image of Wendell Berry's poem, THE PEACE OF WILD THINGS, atop this posting.
 I learned of this the poem through Chris Deatherage, the man who designed my website, patriciayoungquist.com.
 Additionally, as many of you know, Chris also has created other materials for me (including business cards and press releases).

 Moreover, he edited and formatted volumes one and two of the Words In Our Beak series (which are pictured below).

 |VOLUMES ONE AND TWO|

 A fact worth mentioning during this National Poetry month is that in volume one of this book series there are references to poems, including ones by ones by Joyce Kilmer and Longfellow, poets which I've discussed in prior entries here on Blogger.

 Moreover, I've also written about National Poetry Month here including an entry (4-6-2017).

 For your information, dear reader, others who have published poems have also been featured here on Blogger and since it is National Poetry Month, you might want to check them out.
 They include (in alphabetical order): Raymond Carver, Geoffrey Chaucer, e.e. cummings, Emily Dickinson, T.S.
 Eliot, Thomas Hardy, Joni Mitchell, Mary Oliver, Sylvia Plath, Edna St. Vincent Millay, and William Wordsworth.